Measures for a Multidimensional Multiverse: Acknowledgments

 \section{Acknowledgments}

 I would like to thank Professor Yasunori Nomura for helpful discussions on this subject and the measure problem in general, and for his comments on the draft of the manuscript.
-I would also like to thank Professor Lisa Randall for her guidance and suggestions in the early stages of this project.